Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Discussion

-At high irradiation intensities with the same 633 nm pump, silicon nanoresonators can heat.
-This leads to localized temperature changes that influence chemical equilibrium and alter both the surface charge and interfacial chemistry (Fig. \ref{fig:ch4_Light_induced_SHG}A, right panel).
-Notably, this heating can also affect the electrode's optical properties, as the refractive indices of silicon and water are strongly temperature-dependent, thereby altering the SH response.
+At high irradiation intensities of the same 633 nm pump, silicon nanoresonators can heat up.
+This leads to localized temperature changes that influence chemical equilibrium and alter both the surface charge and interfacial chemistry (Fig. \ref{fig:main_figure_4}A, right panel).
+Notably, this heating can also affect the electrode's optical properties, as the refractive indices of silicon and water are strongly temperature-dependent.
 In Fig. \ref{fig:TO_coeffecients}, we show the ellipsometry data for the silicon's refractive indices across various wavelengths (from 280 to 2400 nm) at different temperatures (up to 200 $^\circ$C).
 These measurements allow us to calculate the thermo-optical (TO) coefficients ($dn/dT$ and $dk/dT$).
 At the fundamental wave excitation (1030 nm), the TO coefficient is positive, with a magnitude of 2x10$^{-4}~^\circ \text{C}^{-1}$.
 This coefficient is substantial enough to shift the resonance peak from 1017 nm at 25 $^\circ$C to 1022 nm at 75 $^\circ$C (Fig. \ref{fig:ref_spectra_temperature}).
-Moreover, as temperature increases, the refractive index of water slightly decreases, characterized by a negative thermo-optic coefficient of around -10$^{-4}~^\circ \text{C}^{-1}$ in the 1030 nm spectral region.
-Overall, light-induced heating can lead to two main effects on the interfacial SH response of the solid-liquid system (Eq. \ref{eq:ch4_amplitude-SH-Electrolyte}).
-First, it can change the total susceptibility ($\chi$), as the third-order susceptibility of water and surface charges (and $\Phi_0$) change with temperature (SI \ref{temperature_dependent_equilibrium_constant} and Eq. \ref{temp_equilibrium_constant}).
-Additionally, the polarizability of silicon is related to the dielectric function \cite{mendoza_exactly_1996} and is therefore temperature-dependent (Fig. \ref{fig:Second_order_polarizability_temperaure}).
-Secondly, the electric field enhancement factor \((E(\omega))\) may also change due to TO effects, which induce shifts of the nanostructure optical resonances.
-The latter contribution can be positive, negative, or nearly zero depending on the initial reflectance peak's position, whether it blueshifts or redshifts, or if it appears broad and flat within the TO spectral transition, because reflectance is an experimental measure of near-field enhancements as discussed in Section \ref{Nanostructuring_SHG_enhancement}.
-Thus, to explore the changes in chemical equilibrium induced by photothermal effects at the solid-liquid interface, it’s crucial to separate the TO carefully.
+Moreover, as temperature increases, the refractive index of water decreases slightly, with a negative thermo-optic coefficient of around -10$^{-4}~^\circ \text{C}^{-1}$ in the 1030 nm spectral region.
+Overall, light-induced thermal excitation can lead to two main effects on the interfacial SH response of the solid-liquid system (Eq. \ref{eq:ch4_amplitude-SH-Electrolyte}).
+First, it can change the effective susceptibility ($\chi_{\text{eff}}^2$), as the third-order susceptibility of water and surface charges (and $\Delta \Phi_{\text{EDL}}$) change with temperature (SI \ref{temperature_dependent_equilibrium_constant} and Eq. \ref{temp_equilibrium_constant}).
+Besides, the polarizability of silicon is related to the linear dielectric properties \cite{mendoza_exactly_1996} and is therefore temperature-dependent (Fig. \ref{fig:Second_order_polarizability_temperaure}).
+Importantly, at high irradiation, the band bending in the space-charge layer is reduced and approaches the flat-band condition ($\Delta \Phi_{\text{SCL}} \rightarrow 0$) \cite{monch_semiconductor_2001}.
+In this regime, the EFISH contribution from the SCL becomes negligible, and the effective susceptibility is governed by the surface and EDL contributions.
+This is consistent with the observed positive change in $\chi_{\text{eff}}^2$ at high irradiation, which cannot originate from SCL contributions, as band bending can be reduced to zero but does not invert in the absence of an external bias.
+Independently, the electric field factor \((E(\omega))\) in Eq.~\ref{eq:non-linear_polarisation_effective_chi2_EW} can also change due to TO effects, which induce shifts of the nanostructures' optical resonances.
+Since the SH response is constructed from the same local fields within the overlap-integral formalism, the impact of refractive-index changes on the nonlinear polarization can be linked to changes in the linear response.
+The field-factor contribution to the change in nonlinear polarization can be positive, negative, or nearly zero, depending on the initial reflectance peak's position, whether it blueshifts or redshifts, or if it appears broad and flat within the TO spectral transition, because reflectance is an experimental measure of near-field enhancements as discussed in section \ref{Nanostructuring_SHG_enhancement}.
+Thus, to explore the modulation of chemical equilibrium through changes in interfacial susceptibility induced by photothermal effects at the solid-liquid interface, it’s crucial to carefully separate the TO.